Micah Salt

-Micah Salt (1847 – 22 January 1915) was a tailor and amateur archaeologist from Buxton in Derbyshire.
+Micah Salt (c.
+1847 – 22 January 1915) was a tailor and amateur archaeologist from Buxton in Derbyshire.

 Life

-Micah Salt was born in Alstonefield, Staffordshire in 1847.
+Micah Salt was born in Alstonefield, Staffordshire in about 1847.
 He lived in Hollinsclough with his mother Eliza between 1851 and 1871.
 He married Maria Mellor in 1877.
 By 1881 he had moved to High Street in Buxton.

 He died aged 67 in 1915.
 The gravestone of Micah Salt, and of his wife Maria (1857-1927), in Buxton Cemetery is a replica of the Anglo-Saxon cross in Eyam Cemetery.
 It is a Grade II listed structure.

 Salt was a major donor to the Buxton Museum in its early days, providing numerous artefacts on loan, which were subsequently bestowed as gifts.
 His large personal collection of pottery, antique furniture and paintings was sold at auction over 3 days in 1927.

 Micah's brother James Salt also came to Buxton and became a master builder.
 He operated from the Devonshire Works on Market Street and he built Buxton Town Hall, the Entertainment Stage theatre, Hollins Street and Clough Street.